quorumcontrol/tupelo-docs/tutorials/notebook.md

 We're going to build a command-line timestamped note-taking application using the [Tupelo WASM SDK](https://quorumcontrol.github.io/tupelo-js-sdk "Tupelo Javascript SDK").
-When we're done, we'll be able to use this app to save small timestamped notes over time, and later display all the notes in order.
+When we're done, we'll be able to use this app to save small timestamped notes over time.
+All of these notes will be signed and confirmed by the Tupelo TestNet as they are entered into our app.

 ## Getting Started
 Our notebook will be a [Node.js](https://nodejs.org/en/ "Node.js") application.